JarodMica/audiobook_maker/README.md

 - [ ] Add additional languages (limited to only English ATM)
 - [ ] Simpler installation, making it into release
 - [ ] Add an option to convert audiobook to another voice
+- [ ] Find a way to do "multiple speakers" for dialogue in the book

 ## Prerequisites:
 - **NVidia GPU:** I say this is a requirement as I've only developed testing with Nvidia.
-The lowest I've tested is an RTX 3060 12B which is more than sufficient, so I reckon that 10 & 20 series cards should still be fine as well.
+The lowest I've tested is an RTX 3060 12B which is more than sufficient, but I reckon that 10 & 20 series cards should still be fine as well.
     - I don't have MAC or AMD so it would be a lot of guess-work for me to get this going and emulation won't work.
 - CUDA 11.7
     - I believe even if you have CUDA 12.1, it might still be fine as long as you get the correct pytorch version